Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 \subsection{RQ1: Sanity check}

-For this experiment, we take 4 biased controllers from Scenario~1.
-One controller is trained on contexts $\xi_1 = (w,t,i,d)$ where the car ahead is close, ($d \in [5,10]$) and the weather/time $(w,t)$ is given by the Carla preset \emph{ClearNoon}.
+In this experiment, we verify that a monitor learned using our approach indeed selects the best controller for a context.
+We trained 4 biased controllers on Scenario~1.
+One controller is trained on contexts $\xi_1 = (w,t,i,d)$ where the car ahead is close, ($d \in [5,10]$) and the weather/time $(w,t)$ is given by the \textsc{Carla} preset \emph{ClearNoon}.
 The other three controllers are trained on contexts without another car ahead, $\xi_2 = (w,t,i,100)$, and with weather/time contexts $(w,t)$ from $W = \{$\emph{ClearSunset, HardRainNoon, HardRainSunset}$\}$, respectively.
-In our learning process, we train the monitor only in contexts of form $\xi_1$ or $\xi_2$.
+In our learning process, we train the monitor only in contexts of the form $\xi_1$ or $\xi_2$.
 After learning, we run a series of random simulations, but also exclusively on instances coherent to $\xi_1$ or $\xi_2$.
 In each simulation, we check if the monitor chooses the expected controller $c_\xi$ when observing a context $\xi$.
 We used our approach to train three monitors.
-The hyperparameters chosen were $T=800$ (total number of rounds), $e=25$ (number of rounds the Learner collects data in before retraining the monitor), and $n=300$ (number of simulation steps, see also \Cref{sec:expsetup}).
+The hyperparameters chosen were $T=800$ (total number of rounds), $e=25$ (number of rounds the Learner collects data before retraining the monitor), and $n=300$ (number of simulation steps, see also \Cref{sec:expsetup}).
 The monitors were evaluated over 100 simulations every 50 rounds.